Alan Black (basketball): Coaching career

 Black move to Sydney in 1996 to begin coaching the Sydney Kings.
 However, his tenure with the Kings was not as successful as his time with the Hawks and left the club after the 1997 season.

 In 1998, Black returned to the Perth Wildcats as head coach, this time replacing Adrian Hurley.
 The following season Black's son, Stephen, began his NBL career with the Wildcats, appearing in a minor role to replace the injured Ricky Grace.
 He would eventually become a full member of the squad in 1999.

 This time around, Alan Black's tenure at the Wildcats lasted considerably longer than his first, and also resulted in his first NBL championship in 1999/2000.
 Black coached the Wildcats for six straight seasons before history seemed to repeat itself.
 After being defeated by the Sydney Kings in the 2002/2003 grand final series, Black was once again fired by the club which was somewhat surprising, especially to the coach that had led them to their 7th grand final appearance.
 Black was replaced by his assistant coach Mike Ellis.
 In response to his fathers sacking, son Stephen also departed the club.

 Black returned to the NBL as a head coach in 2005, this time for the Cairns Taipans.
 In his first season with the Taipans, he coached the team to their highest finish on the NBL ladder (5th) and to their first semi-final appearance.
 After the club went into receivership at the end of 2008, Black agreed to a pay reduction of 50% to continue to aid the floundering NBL club.
 Despite this he was still sacked from the team just prior to the end of the season.

-In 2015, Black was appointed head coach of the Willetton Tigers for the 2015 MSBL season, joining his son Andrew, a player at the club.
+Black was appointed head coach of the Willetton Tigers for the 2015 State Basketball League season, joining his son Andrew, a player at the club.
 Midway through the 2016 season, Black resigned from the role to take up a consulting position in Malaysia.

+In 2017, Black was working with the Malaysian Institute of Sport and travelled with the Malaysia women's national basketball team to play in the SBL Blitz during the 2017 SBL pre-season.